NathanNull/OmniDice/README.md

 ### Dice
 #### Overview
 Dice are the last and most important basic OmniDice type, consisting of a set of integer values (possible rolls) and associated probabilities.
 They allow all of the numerical operations that an integer does (with the exception of modulo) either between themselves (resulting in the operation being performed across all possible pairs of results) or between one dice and one integer (resulting in the integer being operated with every possible result on the dice).
-They also contain several properties, namely `max` and `min`, which are integers, and `mean`, which is a float.
-They can be written in standard dice notation, ie. `#d#` or `d#`, so statements such as `2d8+d6+2` are valid OmniDice code.
+They also contain several properties, namely `max` and `min`, which are integers, and `mean` and `stddev` (standard deviation, a measure of how spread apart a roll's outcomes are), which is a float.
+They can be written in standard dice notation, ie.
+`#d#` or `d#`, so statements such as `2d8+d6+2` are valid OmniDice code.
 #### Example
 ```
 printf("{}", (1d8+5).mean); // prints 9.5